This year marks the Sesquicentennial Anniversary of Congregation Neveh Shalom.

 This Is Us: A CNS 150 Concert

-A gala concert in celebration of Congregation Neveh Shalom’s 150th anniversary featuring musical performances by Canotr Eyal Bitton, Ilene Safyan, Cantor Linda Shivers, Michele Tredger, the Koleinu Choir, and the CNS Concert Band, along with video projections and narrations by Rabbi David Kosak and Rabbi Eve Posen.
+A gala concert in celebration of Congregation Neveh Shalom’s 150th anniversary featuring musical performances by Cantor Eyal Bitton, Ilene Safyan, the Koleinu Choir, and the CNS Concert Band led by Chris Hardin, along with narration by Rabbi Eve Posen.

 Shabbat in the Park: A History